sabina-yaml/textbooks/content/fractals/content.md

 :::

 {.reveal(when="blank-3")} Every bulb has a differently-sized orbit, with smaller bulbs having more and more points in their orbits.
-The size of these orbits are closely related to the __Logistic Map__, an important concept in [Chaos theory](/course/chaos).
+The sizes of these orbits are closely related to the __Logistic Map__, an important concept in [Chaos theory](/course/chaos).